Ex-deputy Bidal Duran wins tight northern Minnesota House race against homeless advocate Reed Olson

 Rep. Matt Grossell, R-Clearbrook, also a former sheriff’s deputy, did not seek a fifth term to represent the district that covers Lake of the Woods County, portions of Beltrami and Clearwater counties and the Red Lake Reservation.

-Duran previously told the Minnesota Star Tribune that law enforcement should have a bigger voice at the Capitol.
-But Olson and his supporters were concerned about Duran’s law enforcement experience.
+Duran said law enforcement should have a bigger voice at the Capitol, but Olson and his supporters were concerned about Duran’s law enforcement experience.

 Duran said he had been pursuing early medical retirement for the past nine months, and after exhausting his medical leave, he was terminated.